- BTI Communications Group

 Horizontal Cabling

-Horizontal cabling is the low-voltage wiring subsystem used to connect work area telecommunication outlets to telecommunication closets, including the majority of the cabling in the system.
-Horizontal cabling uses other components to work such as cable terminations, telecom outlets, transition points, cross connections between cable runs, and more.
+Horizontal network cabling subsystem is used to connect work area telecommunication outlets to telecommunication closets, including most of the cabling in the system.
+Horizontal cabling uses other components to work such as:

 What is Considered Low Voltage Wiring?